-- > Putting in place appropriate filtering and monitoring systems, which are updated on a regular basis and keep pupils safe from potentially harmful and inappropriate content and contact online while at school, including terrorist and extremist material.
-(ESafe) - > Ensuring that the school's ICT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly. - > Conducting a full security check and monitoring the school's ICT systems monthly supported by Network IT24. - ➤ Blocking access to potentially dangerous sites and, where possible, preventing the downloading of potentially dangerous files. - > Ensuring that any online safety incidents are logged (see appendix 6) and dealt with appropriately in line with this policy. - > Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy.
+- Putting in place an appropriate level of security protection procedures, such as filtering and monitoring systems on school devices and school networks, which are reviewed and updated at least annually to assess effectiveness and ensure pupils are kept safe from potentially harmful and inappropriate content and contact online while at school, including terrorist and extremist material Classroom Cloud - Ensuring that the school's ICT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly. - Conducting a full security check and monitoring the school's ICT systems monthly supported by Network IT24. - Blocking access to potentially dangerous sites and, where possible, preventing the downloading of potentially dangerous files. - Ensuring that any online safety incidents are logged (see appendix 6) and dealt with appropriately in line with this policy. - Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy.